gitlabhq/omnibus-gitlab/doc/index.md

 ## Installation

-For installation details, see [Installing Omnibus GitLab](installation/index.md).
+For installation details, see [Install GitLab with the Linux package](installation/index.md).

 ## Running on a low-resource device (like a Raspberry Pi)